zylin1051/Teaching-Dossier/README.md

 # 📖 Teaching Dossier — Ziye Lin

 Hello and welcome to my teaching dossier.
-This repository documents my approach to teaching, including my teaching materials, my history of professional development, and the feedback I reveived from observers.
+This repository provides a comprehensive overview of my development as an educator.
+It includes a record of my teaching experience, selected instructional materials, documentation of my professional development in teaching, and feedback received from students and teaching observers.

 ## 📚 Contents